Learn how to improve conversion rates with an agile website redesign

 Traditional website redesign is a long, thankless process.
 It’s a counter-intuitive reaction to the swift marketplace changes.
 Even worse, traditional redesigns generally slow down conversions instead of improving them.

-The Five Steps of Agile Website Redesign
+The Five Steps of Creative (Agile) Data-Driven Web ReDesign

 Transitioning your approach to web management from traditional redesign methods to Agile Site Redesign is tricky.
 It requires a new perspective on building relationships with visitors and customers through your website, and a new way of working through that perspective.

-Here, we outline the 5 simple steps of Agile Site Design to keep your website producing conversions.
+Here, we outline the 5 simple steps of Agile Site ReDesign to keep your website producing conversions.

 Step 1: Brainstorm